-Consultations between the teacher, Inclusion Leader and parents will take place to share the plans make adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
+Consultations between parents, the teacher and the Inclusion Leader will take place to share the proposed plans.
+Discussions will include adjustments interventions and support.
+The plan will state outcomes, provision and impact on progress development and/or behaviour that is expacted and a date for a review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
 All those working with the pupil, including support staff will be informed of their individual needs, the support that is being provided, any particular teaching strategies/approaches that are being employed and the outcomes that are being sought.